-Here are some tips for creating great fall images.
+Here are some tips for creating great fall images:

 1. Use Indirect Light.
 Try to avoid bright sunny exposures, which tend to increase the contrast and brightness of the colors.
-Instead, try for partial or full shade.
+Instead, go for partial or full shade.
 Shooting on overcast or rainy days can emphasize the earth tones and the depth of color of fall trees and leaves.
-Raindrops on fresh fallen leaves can deepen the colors and create great patterns of light.
+Raindrops on fresh fallen leaves deepen the colors and create great patterns of light.

 2. See Close and Far.
 While you may be spellbound by a mountain covered in colored leaves, your camera may not capture the full detail.
 Try to get some detail of individual leaves or trees in the foreground.

 3. Compose for Impact.
-Foliage is usually an emphasis on color, but you can also capture shapes, lines and patterns through close-ups of leaves and other items.
+Foliage is usually an emphasis on color, but you can also capture shapes, lines, and patterns through close-ups of leaves and other items.

 To keep the image dynamic, consider the “rule of thirds,” where your object of interest is not in the center, but placed at an intersection of imaginary vertical and horizontal lines which split the viewfinder into thirds in both directions.